Biodiversity

 Toyobo group's business activities and its involvement in biodiversity

-In addition, at all domestic and overseas production sites of our group, by using IBAT,*1 we will conduct surveys to determine whether there are any rare species or natural environments such as the World Natural Heritage sites, IUCN*2 Protected Area Management Categories I-VI, and the Ramsar Convention*3 that should be conserved within 1 km around the site, and we have picked up the following bases.
+At all domestic and overseas production sites of our group, by using IBAT,*1 we will conduct surveys to determine whether there are any rare species or natural environments such as the World Natural Heritage sites, IUCN*2 Protected Area Management Categories I-VI, and the Ramsar Convention*3 that should be conserved within 1 km around the site, and we have picked up the following sites.

-In addition, we will set up initiatives in accordance with each local situation at our sites where natural environments to be preserved are located, and confirm their progress at a company-wide meeting (Global Environmental Promotion Committee) starting in fiscal 2024, along with the promotion of biodiversity conservation.
+In addition, we will set up initiatives in accordance with each local situation at our sites as Biodiversity Action Plan (BAP).
+We confirm their progress at a company-wide meeting (Global Environment Conservation Conference) starting in fiscal 2024, along with the promotion of biodiversity conservation.

 *1